Sponge Toffee

 My First Attempt At Sponge Candy

-I’ve never made a sponge candy recipe a before, but broke out my trusty candy thermometer and decided to give it a try.
-As with any candy recipe, the directions are really specific -it’s science after all, so no “a little bit of this, a little bit of that” it’s more like a controlled chemistry experiment.
+I’ve never made a sponge candy recipe before, but broke out my trusty candy thermometer and decided to give it a try for the first time.
+As with any candy recipe, the directions are really specific.
+It’s science after all, so no “a little bit of this, a little bit of that” it’s more like a controlled chemistry experiment.

-The candy takes a couple of hours to set, so after it was finally ready I tried a little of the edge -so, so good.
-Sweet, crispy, lots of bubbles.
+The candy takes a couple of hours to set, so after it was finally ready I tried a little of the edge, it was so, so good.
+Sweet, crispy, lots of bubbles -exactly what we were going for.

 So, since the candy was for this blog post and I needed to get a photo in for the collage I set about dipping it in chocolate, setting up a picture, and working away.
 As I worked away, I just might have nibbled away.
 And as I nibbled the burnt taste of caramelized sugar gone too far became more and more pronounced.
 I burnt it.